 Near-term risks and uncertainty factors

 Oriola’s strategic development projects involve operational risks which may have an effect on the profitability when realised.
 Oriola has several significant IT system projects ongoing.
 The company has defined separate risk management plans for all IT projects and aims to ensure the seamless go-lives of the systems through thorough planning.
-The ramp-up of the expansion and automation of the distribution centre in Sweden was completed in the last quarter of 2020.
+The automation improvements of the distribution centre in Sweden have been mostly taken into use during 2021.
+Improvements in cold chain automation will continue during first half of 2022.
 The process optimisation and efficiency improvements will continue in this area.
-The continuation of the pandemic might slow down the progress in these.

 Oriola is from time to time involved in legal actions, claims and other proceedings.
 It is Oriola’s policy to provide for amounts related to the proceedings if liability is probable and such amounts can be estimated with reasonable accuracy.
 Taking into account all available information to date, the legal actions, claims and other proceedings are not expected to have material impact on the financial position of the Group.